peripheryapp/periphery/README.md

 <p align="center">
 <hr>
 Periphery was previously a closed-source product, and is still in the process of transitioning to an open-source environment.
-Please bare with us while the project and its various components are migrated.
+For now, documentation can still be found here: https://peripheryapp.com/documentation.
 <hr>
 </p>